Prepare to lead in your chosen field.

 The program takes an innovative and global approach, emphasizing critical management attributes like communication and interpersonal skills.
-Students entering Year 3 can choose to specialize their studies in one or two of the ten areas of specialization offered at Schulich, and can also opt to spend a term studying abroad at one of Schulich’s leading business school partners around the world.
+Students entering Year 3 can choose to specialize their studies in one or two of the eleven areas of specialization offered at Schulich, and can also opt to spend a term studying abroad at one of Schulich’s leading business school partners around the world.

 - Skip to program details Apply now

 “The reason I chose Schulich was the breadth of specializations it offered.
 It gave me the opportunity to look at my options before I chose the fields of study that were right for me.”

 Chart your career path.
 Through your choice of Schulich’s cutting edge specializations, your entrepreneurial spirit and the skills you acquire working with very talented and motivated classmates, you will be sought after by top employers.
 Whether as an Investment Banking Analyst, Assistant Brand Manager, Marketing Research Analyst or Staff Accountant pursuing your CPA designation, the Schulich BBA will provide you with the platform to succeed.